-- The Requesting Hospital will have actively participated in any pre-determined equipment (ventilator) sharing plans that may be in place within its hospital corporation, its LHIN and/or among other partnering hospitals. - The Requesting Hospital will have activated the hospital Minor Surge plan and explored all reasonable internal options on its premises or owned by the hospital/corporation. - Once all internal resources have been considered and, if the need for additional ventilators still exists, the Requesting Hospital CEO/senior delegate should contact CritiCall Ontario at 1-800-668-4357 and follow the ventilator request process outlined below.
-Appendix B provides a summary of the process for accessing ventilators and Appendix C provides a summary of responsibilities of CCSO, MOH, CritiCall Ontario and Host and Requesting Hospitals.
+- The Requesting Hospital will have actively participated in any pre-determined equipment (ventilator) sharing plans that may be in place within its hospital corporation, its LHIN and/or among other partnering hospitals. - The Requesting Hospital will have activated the hospital's Minor Surge plan and explored all reasonable internal options on its premises or owned by the hospital/corporation. - Once all internal resources have been considered and, if the need for additional ventilators still exists, the Requesting Hospital CEO/senior delegate should contact CritiCall Ontario at 1-800-668-4357 and follow the ventilator request process outlined below.
+Appendix A provides a summary of the process for accessing ventilators, Appendix B provides a summary of how to access a ventilator from the stockpile in a pandemic situation, and Appendix C provides a summary of responsibilities of CCSO, MOH, CritiCall Ontario and Host and Requesting Hospitals.

-B. CritiCall Facilitates Teleconference - Critical Care LHIN Lead, Requesting Hospital and Host Hospital
+A. CritiCall Ontario Facilitates Teleconference - Critical Care Clinical Lead, Requesting Hospital and Host Hospital

-Once notified (by Requesting Hospital CEO/senior delegate), CritiCall will facilitate a teleconference between the Critical Care LHIN Lead and the Requesting Hospital's CEO/senior delegate.
+Once notified (by Requesting Hospital CEO/senior delegate), CritiCall Ontario will facilitate a teleconference between the Critical Care Clinical Lead and the Requesting Hospital's CEO/senior delegate.

-The Critical Care LHIN Leader will assess the request, identify the level of demand for equipment in the LHIN and determine whether additional equipment can be made available to the Requesting Hospital.
+The Critical Care Clinical Lead will assess the request, identify the level of demand for equipment in the LHIN and determine whether additional equipment can be made available to the Requesting Hospital.
 The Requesting Hospital CEO/ senior delegate should have up-to-date information regarding the situation that led to the ventilator surge event as well as information on the type(s) of ventilator(s) needed.

-Once the ventilator release has been approved by the Critical Care LHIN Leader, CritiCall will connect the Requesting Hospital with the Host Hospital for its geographic area to discuss details around the type and number of ventilators to be released, as well as discussing transportation arrangements.
+Once the ventilator release has been approved by the Critical Care Clinical Lead, CritiCall Ontario will connect the Requesting Hospital with the Host Hospital for its geographic area to discuss details around the type and number of ventilators to be released, as well as discussing transportation arrangements.

-The switchboard operator at the Host Hospital will connect the CritiCall Call Agent with the Host Hospital Site Lead for the ventilator stockpile.
-Figure 1 below is an example of an information template that switchboards can use to quickly identify the Site Lead for the ventilator stockpile (also in Appendix D).
+The switchboard operator at the Host Hospital will connect the CritiCall Ontario Call Agent with the Host Hospital Site Lead for the ventilator stockpile.
+Figure 1 below is an example of an information template that switchboards can use to quickly identify the Site Lead for the ventilator stockpile.
 In order to facilitate this communication process, Host Hospitals should ensure that switchboards have up-to-date contact information for their Site Leads.